kainonergon/simplepanel/README.md

-## Simplepanel - lightweight modular panel for bspwm
+## Simplepanel - lightweight scriptable panel for bspwm with lemonbar